plone/ploneorg.addonlisting/docs/concept.rst

 Concept of ploneorg.addonlisting (SW-Design and Implementation)
 ===============================================================

-ploneorg.addonlisting is a separate package from ploneorg.core, where some other content types and functionality for the plone.org Webpage are developed.
+ploneorg.addonlisting is a separate package from ploneorg.core, which includes content types and functionality for the Plone.org site.
-This is done with the intention to reuse this functionality.

-Plone Add'ons that could an should be presented to users should be released and life on PyPI (Python Package Index).
-Therefore we could use PyPI package lookup to get all Plone Add'ons via a filter on relevant PyPI classifiers.
+Plone add-ons should continue to be released to PyPI (pypi.python.org, the Python Package Index). ploneorg.addonlisting reads PyPI to get information on all Plone add-ons, applying a filter on relevant PyPI classifiers, but also lets us manually indicate which add-ons to hide, which to highlight ("curate"), and, for curated add-ons, override the summary and description of the add-on.

 PyPI-Classifiers
 ----------------

-All Plone related Package should be tagged with the PyPI-Classifier
+All Plone related add-ons should be tagged with the PyPI classifier

 * Framework :: Plone

-All Add'ons should have been tagged additionally with the PyPI-Classifier:
+All add-ons should have been tagged additionally with the PyPI classifier:

 * Environment :: Plugins   *(Proposal)*

-additional classifiers that reflects the compatible Plone Version:
+Additional classifiers that reflect the compatible Plone version:

 * Framework :: Plone :: 3.2
 * Framework :: Plone :: 3.3